-Senior Subordinated Notes of Acquisition Corp.
+Senior Subordinated Notes

-Acquisition Corp. has outstanding two tranches of senior subordinated notes due 2014: \$465 million principal amount of U.S. dollar-denominated notes and £100 million principal amount of Sterling-denominated notes (collectively, the "Subordinated Notes").
+We have outstanding two tranches of senior subordinated notes due 2014: \$465 million principal amount of U.S. dollar-denominated notes and £100 million principal amount of Sterling-denominated notes (collectively, the "Subordinated Notes").
 The Subordinated Notes mature on April 15, 2014.
-The Subordinated Notes bear interest at a fixed rate of $7^{3}/8^{\circ}$ per annum on the \$465 million dollar notes and $8^{1}/8^{\circ}$ per annum on the £100 million sterling notes.
+The Subordinated Notes bear interest at a fixed rate of 7 3/8% per annum on the \$465 million dollar notes and 8 1/8% per annum on the £100 million sterling notes.
 The indenture governing the notes limits our ability and the ability of our restricted subsidiaries to incur additional indebtedness or issue certain preferred shares; to pay dividends on or make other distributions in respect of its capital stock or make other restricted payments; to make certain investments; to sell certain assets; to create liens on certain debt without securing the notes; to consolidate, merge, sell or otherwise dispose of all or substantially all of our assets; to enter into certain transactions with affiliates; and to designate our subsidiaries as unrestricted subsidiaries.
 Subject to certain exceptions, the indenture governing the notes permits us and our restricted subsidiaries to incur additional indebtedness, including secured indebtedness, and to make certain restricted payments and investments.